jhpyle/docassemble/_docs/helloworld.md

 }}/img/playground-button-back-to-playground-bottom.png) to go back to the main page of the [Playground].

-Now you need to edit the interview so that it uses the .docx file.
+Now you need to edit the Steward so that it uses the .docx file.

-In the block with the `attachment`, replace the `content` directive with a [`docx template file`] directive that references the file you uploaded.
-The interview should look like this:
+In the block with the `attachment`, replace the `content` sub-component with a [`docx template file`] sub-component that references the file you uploaded.
+The [DALang] should look like this:

 {% highlight yaml %}
 ---